FreshThreadz/Fresh-Threadz-RnR/README.md

 # Overview

-Developed a Rest API for the Ratings and Reviews module for an existing e-commerce front-end application to extract data from
+Developed a Rest API for the Ratings and Reviews module for an existing e-commerce front-end application to extract data from.

 ## Technologies Used